thesandboxgame/sandbox-smart-contracts/packages/marketplace/README.md

 - whitelist of the collections that can be traded
 - EIP1776 support to be able to execute exchanges through an operator (SAND contract)

-The protocol is divided in 5 main components:
+The protocol is divided into 5 main components:

 Component | Description
 ---------|----------